wp-plugins/superslider/readme.txt

 SuperSlider base, is a global admin plugin for all SuperSlider plugins and comes stocked full of eye candy in the form of modules.
 Superslider base includes the following modules:

+* Tooltips: add fancy tooltips to any object or group of objects.
 * Reflection: adds floor reflection to your images,
 * Accordion: add nested accordions to your post content,
 * Scroll: add smooth scroll navigation to your page,